clarence89/wingz_exam/README.md

     ```

 ` NOTE: I used Docker Compose to run multiple containers in this project.
 It allows me to easily define and run multi-container Docker applications.
 It also provides a convenient way to manage the services and their dependencies.
 In this project, I used Docker Compose to run the Nuxt frontend(with Nuxt UI, Pinia(with Persistent State to handle User Credentials)), Django(simpleJWT/Trench to use JWT for AUTH) backend, Postgres database, PGWEB and CADDY for reverse proxy.
-It makes it easy for the examiner to run the application on their local machine without having to install and configure all the required services. `
+It makes it easy for the examiner to run the application on their local machine without having to install and configure all the required services.
+Nuxt UI - For Templating
+Pinia For State Management
+simpleeJWT/Trench for Authentication
+Docker using Multi Container Build - For Ease of Development, Easy Environment Setups, Specially for New Setup OS
+`